tinysystems/Taskify/README.md

 # Taskify

 Taskify is an application development environment based on Eclipse.
-It s integrated to Eclipse Debug UI and Debug Core.
-Taskify allows to develop and debug intermittent applications on a PC without target deployment.
+It is integrated into Eclipse Debug UI and Debug Core.
+Taskify enables engineers to develop and debug intermittent applications on a PC without target deployment.

 ## Why Taskify ?
-- Taskify enables the development of intermittent software using platform independent TaskDSL domain specific language.
+- Taskify enables the development of intermittent software using platform-independent TaskDSL domain-specific language.
-- Taskify has an interpreter which is totally integrated with TaskDSL.
+- Taskify has an interpreter integrated into TaskDSL.
 - Taskify supports debugging intermittent TaskDSL applications on PC.
-- Taskify automicatically generates C code from TaskDSL application for InK runtime static library.
+- Taskify automatically generates C code from a TaskDSL application for the InK runtime static library.

 ## Features of Taskify
 ### 1. TaskDSL
-TaskDSL is a domain specific language that is defined with Xtext.
-Below features are supported with TaskDSL editor.
+TaskDSL is a domain-specific language defined with Xtext.
+Our TaskDSl editor supports the features below.

     Error detection
     Syntax coloring